-An analysis of pedestrian and bike movement across campus (scaled by volume.
-Ped: Bold gray = >285 daily trips, thin gray = 100-285 daily trips, Bike: Bold yellow = >55-100 daily trips, thin yellow = 25-55 daily trips) highlights both the fragmented campus circulation network and the volume of pedestrian activity into campus from multiple southern entries
+KFY PROJECTS AND INITIATIVES

-- " Develop a Wellness Loop: A unique 5K multi-purpose loop that connects the campus core with perimeter natural areas and pathways to regional amenities. - " Create Signature Campus Walks: - " Terrapin Way: Develop a new signature north-south at-grade/fully-accessible connector, Terrapin Way, that connects pedestrians and wheeled vehicles from student communities to the academic core. - " Develop a new, branded Innovation Walk to showcase special initiatives along the primary pedestrian route that connects the academic core from the southwest to northeast areas of campus. - " Define a new Frederick Douglass Walk, a secondary north-south walk that further connects southern and northern residential communities to the campus core along a fully accessible and bikefriendly pathway. - " Streets for All: "Complete Street" improvements that improve safety and the overall experience of campus circulation while providing for efficient sharing of roadways space between pedestrians, bikes /scooters, vehicles and landscape areas. - " Strengthen Campus Gateways: New and renewed campus entries that clearly reflect the identity of the university and initiate the wayfinding process for campus visitors. - " Optimize Parking: Maintain available parking, including preserving accessible and service vehicle-focused parking within the campus core, while consolidating large parking areas to the campus perimeter and connecting visitors to their final destinations with more pleasant and enjoyable pathways and last-mile solutions.
+Develop a Wellness Loop: A unique 5K multi-purpose loop that connects the campus core with perimeter natural areas and pathways to regional amenities.

+Create Signature Campus Walks: Terrapin Way: Develop a new signature north-south atgrade/fully-accessible connector, Terrapin Way, that connects pedestrians and wheeled vehicles from student communities to the academic core.

+Develop a new, branded Innovation Walk to showcase special initiatives along the primary pedestrian route that connects the academic core from the southwest to northeast areas of campus.

+Define a new Frederick Douglass Walk, a secondary north-south walk that further connects southern and northern residential communities to the campus core along a fully accessible and bike-friendly pathway.

+Streets for All: "Complete Street" improvements that improve safety and the overall experience of campus circulation while providing for efficient sharing of roadways space between pedestrians, bikes /scooters, vehicles and landscape areas.

+Strengthen Campus Gateways: New and renewed campus entries that clearly reflect the identity of the university and initiate the wayfinding process for campus visitors.

+Optimize Parking: Maintain available parking, including preserving accessible and service vehicle-focused parking within the campus core, while consolidating large parking areas to the campus perimeter and connecting visitors to their final destinations with more pleasant and enjoyable pathways and last-mile solutions.